backstage/backstage/plugins/jira-dashboard/README.md

 metadata:
   # ...
   annotations:
-    jira/project-key: # The key of the Jira project to track for this entity jira/component: component-name:component-name:component:name # Jira component name separated with : jira/filter-ids: 12345:67890 # Jira filter id separated with :
+    jira/project-key: value # value: The key of the Jira project to track for this entity jira/component: component-name:component-name:component:name # Jira component name separated with : jira/filter-ids: 12345:67890 # Jira filter id separated with :
 ```